pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - When `component_versions` is not configured, each component either uses the same version number as the TiDB cluster (such as PD and TiKV), or uses the latest version (such as Alertmanager).
 - When `component_versions` is configured, the corresponding component will use the specified version, and this version will be used in subsequent cluster scaling and upgrade operations.

-Make sure you only configure it when you need to fix the version number of a component.
+Make sure you only configure it when you need to use a specific version of a component.

 The main fields include: